Flat Holography & Holographic Renormalization: Scalar Field: Discussion

 Formally, this misses the oscillating branch of \eqref{eq:osc_power}, which is necessary to prescribe the other half of the scattering data if we analyze the problem in a single coordinate system.

 The Riemann-Lebesgue lemma \cite{JLBC1951} can be used to justify the solution ansatz \eqref{eq:power}.
 This is indeed consistent within the studies on advanced or retarded ``sandwich" radiation, as originally explored by Bondi and collaborators for gravity.
 However, generic scattering configurations do not satisfy the conditions to apply the lemma, as the data are not $L^1$-integrable (e.g. the familiar $1/u$ tail at null infinity).
-For example, \cite{Kraus:2025wgi} noted that variational derivatives with respect to what we call $\phi_s$ cannot be defined unless $\phi_s$ is not in the space of $L^1$-integrable functions.
+For example, \cite{Kraus:2025wgi} noted that variational derivatives with respect to what we call $\phi_s$ cannot be defined unless $\phi_s$ does not belong to the space of $L^1$-integrable functions.
+To recover a solution appropriate to scattering (at least classically) one is then required to perform the analysis also in retarded coordinates, asymptotically match the expansions and eventually impose regularity conditions in the interior to have well-defined solutions.
+This approach is common in asymptotic studies of gravitational radiation (where there are good reasons to not impose bulk conditions), but it is surely not necessary for linear fields in fixed backgrounds.

-Once the importance of taking the full Thomé solution into account is recognised, we run in the problem that the on-shell action is not defined in the large $r$ limit.
-To deal with this, we first analytically continue the frequencies in accordance with the Feynman contour and then renormalize the divergent on-shell action.
+Once the importance of taking the full Thomé solution into account is recognised, we run in the problem that the on-shell action is not defined in the large $r$ limit.\footnote{In contrast, comparing with the discussion in section \ref{sec:need_holo}, the solution \eqref{eq:power} gives an automatically vanishing on-shell action up to the terms we also discarded. } To deal with this, we first analytically continue the frequencies in accordance with the Feynman contour and then renormalize the divergent on-shell action.

-Our holographic renormalization approach follows the Hamilton--Jacobi procedure, but it necessarily departs from its standard usage within the AdS/CFT correspondence.
+Our holographic renormalization approach follows the Hamilton-Jacobi procedure, but it necessarily departs from its standard usage within the AdS/CFT correspondence.